See the endangered Chinese White Dolphin in its natural habitat with Hong Kong Dolphinwatch

 Up until recently, I prioritized traveling to far-flung places like Italy, Australia and South Africa over my own backyard in Hong Kong.
 I could always explore Hong Kong later on, it would always be there and there’s no need for a sense of urgency, right?
 Turns out that I was pretty dead wrong, because seeing a pink dolphin in Hong Kong has always been on my to-do list, but the local dolphin population (which was tiny to begin with) has halved in the past couple of years and their survival is facing an enormous uphill challenge.

-According to CNN, while some research suggests those 47 are part of a larger group of a couple hundred that live in the broader Pearl River Delta region, all agree that the numbers are dropping each year.
+While some research suggests this population are part of a larger group of a couple hundred that live in the broader Pearl River Delta region, all agree that the numbers are dropping each year.
 After doing some research into ethical pink dolphin watching tours in Hong Kong, I joined a group of about 25-30 people to embark on a half-day boat trip to try to spot some pink dolphins.

 I’ve been on this tour twice (once in September and once in November), and both times we ended up spotting no less than 6-8 different pink dolphins over the course of 2 hours on the boat.
 I couldn’t recommend this Hong Kong day trip more – Dolphins are such intelligent and playful creatures, and the opportunity to observe them frolic in their natural habitat is not to be missed.
 Going on a pink dolphin watching tour is one of the most unique things to do in Hong Kong, read on for everything you need to know to see pink dolphins in Hong Kong!

 About the Hong Kong pink dolphin